tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - `addAnotherTwo` uses a `z` variable that's outside of itself: an indirect input.
 - We are supposed to be able to prove and predict the behaviour of the function, but because we are relying on a side effect, we can't prove the behaviour through the maths in the same way as `addTwo`.
 - But is more complicated than that.
 It is possible that we could access a variable outside of the function and not invalidate the purity.
-- But seeing a variable being accessed outside of a function should immediately trigger us to ask why.
+- But seeing a variable being accessed outside of a function should immediately trigger us to ask: _why?_
 - Is it **necessary**, is it **useful**, is it **important**?
 - What if the code looks like this?